piecepackr/piecepackr/README.rst

 Piecepack Graphics R Package
 ----------------------------

-This is an R package designed to make piecepack graphics.
-It includes some executable Rscripts designed to make a pdf of piecepack components with the intention that they either be printed on label paper and mounted on components or printed on paperboard and folded/glued together in order to make a `piecepack <http://www.ludism.org/ppwiki/HomePage>`_.
+This is an R package designed to make configurable piecepack graphics.
+It includes some executable Rscripts designed to make a `"Print & Play" <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ pdf of `piecepack <http://www.ludism.org/ppwiki/HomePage>`_ components.

 **Warning**: This package is currently in an alpha state.
 This means the API is incomplete and likely to change.